ArthurPopko/webdriver_arthur_node_v14/README.md

 To generate the HTML report, run the command:

-`allure generate allure-results && allure open`
+`allure generate allure-results --clean && allure open`

 to be filled up...